pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

-# AF2A_C3 — FlySky AFHDS2A Transmitter for ESP32-C3 + A7105
+# AF2A_C3 — FlySky AFHDS2A / EspressLRS Transmitter for ESP32-C3 + (A7105 or Rx ELRS)
-Standalone FlySky AFHDS2A transmitter module for ESP32-C3, based on the DIY-Multiprotocol project, with PPM input, telemetry, XANY/RCUL support, OLED display and configurable failsafe.
+Standalone FlySky AFHDS2A / EspressLRS transmitter module for ESP32-C3, based on the DIY-Multiprotocol project, with PPM input, telemetry, XANY/RCUL support, OLED display and configurable failsafe.

 ## Overview

-**AF2A_C3** is an experimental FlySky **AFHDS2A transmitter** built around an **ESP32-C3 Super Mini with OLED** and an **A7105 2.4 GHz RF transceiver**.
+**AF2A_C3** is an experimental FlySky **AFHDS2A / EspressLRS transmitter** built around an **ESP32-C3 Super Mini with OLED** and an **A7105 or ELRS 2.4 GHz RF transceiver**.
 The project reuses the proven AFHDS2A/A7105 protocol logic from the [Multiprotocol (MPM)](https://github.com/pascallanger/diy-multiprotocol-tx-module) project and adapts it to run directly on an ESP32-C3.
 Its main purpose is to take a standard **PPM signal from an RC transmitter**, convert the channels to the MPM internal format, and transmit them over the **FlySky AFHDS2A** protocol to a compatible receiver.
-The current development and test receiver is a **FlySky FS-iA6B** or a **FlySky FS-iA10B**.
+The current development and test receiver is a **FlySky FS-iA6B** or a **FlySky FS-iA10B** or a **Rx ELRS PWM** receiver.
 The project also receives and decodes AFHDS2A telemetry from the receiver.
 Telemetry can be inspected from the serial console with the `tlog` command and selected information can be displayed on the integrated OLED or an [Telemetry Viewer]() Android application .